-In 2016, the Group entered into a Memorandum of Agreement (MOA) with two other Myanmar-based companies and one company from the Philippines and invested \$\mathbb{P}7,334,436\$ million in the form of cash and seeds.
+In 2016, the Group entered into a Memorandum of Agreement (MOA) with two other Myanmarbased companies and one company from the Philippines and invested ₱7,334,436 million in the form of cash and seeds.
 Parties have agreed to pursue a Joint Venture (JV) whereby hybrid rice will be planted and/or processed, and hybrid seeds will be multiplied, cultivated and/or processed in Myanmar using technology developed by the Group.

-In 2017, the Group's investment in Myanmar increased by P5,514,370.
+In 2017, the Group's investment in Myanmar increased by ₱5,514,370.
 This includes shares pooled out from one of the parties to the agreement.
-The Group also recognized its share in net loss in its undivided interest in the unincorporated joint venture amounting to P12,472,365 and nil in 2017 and 2016, respectively.

 In 2017, a separate vehicle in the Union of Myanmar was incorporated under the name "Sterling SL Agritech Company Limited".
 SSLACL is a private company that has an authorized capital of USD3,000,000 divided into 3,000,000 shares of USD1 each.
 On August 23, 2017, SSLACL obtained Temporary Certificate of Incorporation and Temporary Form of Permit with Registration and Permit No. 466 FC 2017-2018 (YGN) with a validity period of six months.
-On September 21, 2017, the management also executed an Investment Trust Agreement between the Parent Company (Company-Trustor) and Henry Lim Bon Liong (HBL) (Chairman-Trustee) to enable HBL to manage, supervise and administer Sterling SL Agritech Company Limited on behalf of the Parent Company, effectively making SSLACL (see Note 1).
+On September 21, 2017, the management also executed an Investment Trust Agreement between the Parent Company (Company-Trustor) and Henry Lim Bon Liong (HBL) (Chairman-Trustee) to enable HBL to manage, supervise and administer Sterling SL Agritech Company Limited on behalf of the Parent Company, effectively making SSLACL a subsidiary of the Parent Company (see Note 1).

 On February 26, 2018, SSLACL applied for the necessary extension to the Directorate of Investment and Company Administration (DICA) and the latter extended the Certificate of Incorporation and Form of Permit (Temporary) validity period for another six months (from February 23, 2018 to August 22, 2018).
-In 2019, SSLACL has already started its sales operations following the issuance of certificate of incorporation and approval of the Directorate of Investment and Company Administration (DICA) for its application for Form of Permit (Temporary).
+In 2019, SSLACL already started its sales operations following the issuance of certificate of incorporation and approval of the DICA for its application for Form of Permit (Temporary).
 In the same year, SSLACL has already obtained Myanmar Investment Commission (MIC) permit to operate in Union of Myanmar.